Tara-Sophia/NLP_Masterthesis/README.md

 ```

 ---
-To *update the enviroment*
+To *update the environment*

 ```bash
 conda env update --file environment.yml
 ```

 ---
-To *create a new version of the enviroment*
+To *create a new version of the environment*

 - Mac/Linux